 And the carrier continuity equations in 1D and in time domain.

-The above set of non linear equations are placed into a single sparse matrix, and solved using the umfpack solver.
+The above set of non linear equations are placed into a single sparse matrix and solved.
 The drift diffusion are cast into a Scharfetter-Gummel form, to ensure stability.

 There are three optical model available: